Interactions between autoequivalences, stability conditions, and moduli problems: Compatible autoequivalences of _n

 where every square is Cartesian.
 The result is a calculation using the above diagram, base change, and the projection formula.

 \end{proof}

-With this initial analysis done, we now show that $\Phi_{\sK_n}$ is strongly compatible with $(Z_{cl}, \s{P}_{cl})$.
-In order to apply Theorem \ref{stable_preserving}, we must first know that $\Phi_{\sK_n}$ is an equivalence.
-Once this is shown, it is a matter of simply verifying the reduced conditions derived in the previous section.
+With this initial analysis done, we now show $\Phi_{\sK_n^A}$ is strongly compatible with $\sigma_{cl}(n)$.
+In order to apply Theorem \ref{stable_preserving}, we must first know $\Phi_{\sK_n^A}$ is an equivalence.
+Once this is shown, it is simply a matter of verifying the reduced conditions derived in the previous section.

-\begin{proposition} $\Phi_{\sK_n}$ is an equivalence. \end{proposition} \begin{proof}
+\begin{proposition} $\Phi_{\sK_n^A}$ is an equivalence. \end{proposition} \begin{proof}